AcandoNorway/SustainabilityToolbox/architecture/architecture.md

 Advantages:

 * Save resources and cost when an environment is not in use.
 Pipelines can be set up to create and destroy on a schedule.
+If this works for you on week-ends it's over 25%.
 * Enable you to create beefy test environments that would otherwise be too costly and cumbersome to set up

 Disadvantages: